Cullen Inquiry (100-year

 William Burns: Obviously I want the

 What is worse than the murders themselves is the cover-up after they

 took place.
 That is even worse because they could happen again

-evidence that came out in the Cullen Inquiry
+evidence that came out in the Cullen Inquiry is untrue?

 William Burns: The truth was smothered!

 for years that children were getting abused.
 LINK